Project information

 Fixed factors are the independent variables that are of interest to the study, e.g. treatment category, sex or gender, categorical variable, etc.

-as a population where the unit measures were randomly sampled from, i.e. (using the school example from above) the school (level 2) had a random sample of students (level 1) scores selected to be used in the study.
+Random factors are the classification variables that the unit of anlaysis is grouped under, i.e. these are typically the variables that define level 2, level 3, or level n.
+These factors can also be thought of as a population where the unit measures were randomly sampled from, i.e. (using the school example from above) the school (level 2) had a random sample of students (level 1) scores selected to be used in the study.

 Python Packages: